Xunnamius/project-utils/packages/graph/README.md

 <br />

-# @-xun/project-types
+# @-xun/project-graph

 <!-- symbiote-template-region-end -->

-The types available to consumers of the `@-xun/project` package.
+The project analysis utilities available to consumers of the @-xun/project package.

 <!-- symbiote-template-region-start 3 -->